uid/gitstream-exercises/README.md

 1. Start by creating a new directory for the exercise in `src/exercises`.
    This will be the name of the repository that users clone.
-   The name should have the format "N-exerciseName" where N is a number used to order the exercises.
+   The name should have the format `N-exerciseName` where N is a number used to order the exercises.
-   Omitting the "N-" will cause the exercise to be ignored by GitStream.
+   Omitting the `N-` will cause the exercise to be ignored by GitStream.
-2. In the new exercise directory, create a configuration file, "conf.js".
+2. In the new exercise directory, create a configuration file, `conf.js`.
-3. If your exercise requires additional files (perhaps for committing to the exercise repo or comparing with files in the repo), create the "resources" subdirectory.
+3. If your exercise requires additional files (perhaps for committing to the exercise repo or comparing with files in the repo), create the `resources` subdirectory.

 Great!
 Now you're ready to configure the exercise!
-Add any necessary resources to the "resources/" folder and then continue on to populating the conf file.
+Add any necessary resources to the `resources/` folder and then continue on to populating the conf file.

 ## Building the Exercises